GRANT WINNER | RESIDENT SERVICES AND SUPPORT

 As “codesigners,” residents will help ensure that both the process and outcomes promote racial justice, cultural relevance and value beyond the two-year grant.
 Testing for scalability across POAH’s 120 properties will undoubtedly produce insights that can be applied toward systems change to the broader multifamily industry and beyond.

 “The grant’s incredible technical assistance component is unprecedented.
 The chance to leverage that much expertise in collaboration with Enterprise and with the support of Wells Fargo gives us the opportunity to really accelerate our breakthrough idea.”

 ― Julianna Stuart, POAH Communities

 Preservation of Affordable Housing also will draw on its partnerships with key federal and state agencies to advance regulatory changes that support resident-centered, trauma-resilient approaches.

-- Stewards of Affordable Housing for the Future (SAHF)
+- Stewards of Affordable Housing for the Future (SAHF) (Washington, D.C.)

-- Truman Medical Centers’ Center for Trauma Informed Innovation
+- Truman Medical Centers’ Center for Trauma Informed Innovation (Kansas City, Missouri)

-The current – sometimes vicious – cycle of compliance was primarily designed to serve funders and public agencies, with limited resident involvement and engagement.
 Infusing a trauma-informed approach across the affordable housing ecosystem will create a fundamental shift in awareness and practice that moves from asking residents “What’s wrong with you?” to “What happened to you?”

 Designing Trauma-Resilient Communities envisions a more equitable model for affordable housing that reduces evictions; improves resident and staff retention; promotes health through physical design; and leads to helping residents gain the resiliency to pursue and realize their hopes and goals.